 If you have any general questions, you can find us at contacto@hayfestival.org.

-Four authors talk to Leonard Benardo about their writing, talking about the particular perspective of their work with respect to current social questions.
-With Isabella Hammad (United Kingdom), author of The Parisian and Enter Ghost; Viet Thanh Nguyen (United States), winner of the Pulitzer Prize for The Sympathizer; Colson Whitehead (United States), winner of the Pulitzer Prize for The Underground Railroad; and Javier Zamora (El Salvador / United States), author of Solito.
+Three authors talk to Leonard Benardo about their writing, talking about the particular perspective of their work with respect to current social questions.
+With Lena Khalaf Tuffaha (United States/Palestine) author of Kaan and her Sisters and Something About Living, winner of the US 2024 National Book Award, Viet Thanh Nguyen (United States), winner of the Pulitzer Prize for The Sympathizer; and Javier Zamora (El Salvador / United States), author of Solito.

 Simultaneous interpretation from English to Spanish available